Gravity as a four dimensional algebraic quantum field theory: Positive mass representations and conformal field theory

 under diffeomorphisms that as the complex structure varies $P_{\Sigma ,\omega ,A}$ of $\ce$ satisfies $\nabla P_{\Sigma ,\omega ,A}=0$ i.e., is parallel for the Knizhnik--Zamolodchikov connection.

 We conclude that the assignment (\ref{cft}) with (\ref{konformal.blokk}) is a $C$-extended modular functor as in \cite[Definition 5.1.2]{bak-kir} i.e., a weakly conformal field theory {\it \'a la} G. Segal \cite{seg}. $\Diamond$ After having constructed the modular functor, we find the vector space on which it acts hence exhibit the conformal field theory given by (\ref{cft}) and (\ref{konformal.blokk}).
-This step is very simple: the space $(\Sigma ,p_1,\dots ,p_n)$ identified with an oriented smooth cobordism between the disjoint compact oriented $1$-manifolds $S^1_{p_1}\sqcup\dots\sqcup S^1_{p_k}$ and $S^1_{p_{k+1}}\sqcup\dots\sqcup S^1_{p_n}$.
-To the oriented $1$-manifold $S^1_{p_1}\sqcup\dots\sqcup S^1_{p_k}\sqcup (S^1_{p_{k+1}})^*\sqcup\dots\sqcup (S^1_{p_n})^*$, regardless what it actually is, we associate the finite dimensional vector space $S\otimes_\C S^*$ where $S\cong\C^4$ is the unique irreducible Clifford-module.
-The resulting conformal field theory is a topological one because its state space is finite dimensional and its correlation functions are insensitive for the insertion of marked points.
+This step is very simple: the space $(\Sigma ,p_1,\dots ,p_n)$ identified with an oriented smooth cobordism between the disconnected compact oriented $1$-manifolds $S^1_{p_1}\sqcup\dots\sqcup S^1_{p_k}$ and $S^1_{p_{k+1}}\sqcup\dots\sqcup S^1_{p_n}$.
+To the oriented $1$-manifold $S^1_{p_1}\sqcup\dots\sqcup S^1_{p_k}\sqcup (S^1_{p_{k+1}})^*\sqcup\dots\sqcup (S^1_{p_n})^*$, regardless what it actually is, we associate the finite dimensional complex vector space $S\otimes_\C S^*$ where $S$ is the unique irreducible complex Clifford-module of $\tau (\Sigma ,p_1,\dots,p_n)$.
+The resulting conformal field theory is a topological one because its state space is finite dimensional and its correlation functions are insensitive for the insertion of marked points (due to Lemma \ref{uhlenbeck}).